-As of June 2020, problem loans increased to 9.1% of gross loans, reflecting the economic effects of the pandemic, as well as subdued economic growth in Morocco.
-This follows a noticeable decline in 2015-19, with CdM's problem loans/gross loans declining to 8.4% as of December 2019 from a high 12.1% as of December 2015.
-CdM's problem loan ratio remains higher than the 8.9% local average for Moroccan banks; however, CdM's conservative classification approach (in line with Credit Agricole's criteria) partly distorts the comparison.
+As of June 2021, problem loans stood at 8.8% of gross loans following a noticeable increase in 2020 to 9.85% reflecting the economic effects of the pandemic, as well as a subdued economic growth in Morocco.
+CdM's problem loan ratio remains is broadly in line with the 9.2% local average for Moroccan banks; however, CdM's conservative classification approach (in line with Credit Agricole's criteria) partly distorts the comparison.
 In addition, part of the large legacy corporate problem loan exposures at CdM benefits from a guarantee from Credit Agricole.

-The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - was relatively high at 11% of gross loans as of June 2020 (from 6% as of December 2019) and higher than that of other Moroccan banks (around 9%).
+The balance of loans and advances that are not impaired but exhibit a significant increase in credit risk - classified in the Stage 2 bucket under IFRS9 - was relatively high at 9.4% of gross loans as of June 2021 (10.4% as of December 2020) and broadly in line with that of other Moroccan banks (around 9%).

-The bank's loan-loss reserves/problem loans was 87% as of June 2020 (91% local average) and 91% as of year-end 2019, compared with 74% as of year-end 2015.
-The improvement between 2015 and 2019 reflected the bank's adoption of IFRS9 accounting standards in 2018, following a portfolio clean-up and active provisioning in the large corporate segment in 2015-17.
+The bank's loan-loss reserves/problem loans was 95.9% as of June 2021 (93% local average) and 90.0% as of year-end 2020, compared with 74% as of year-end 2015.
+The improvement between 2015 and 2019 reflected the bank's adoption of IFRS9 accounting standards in 2018, following a portfolio clean-up and active provisioning in the large corporate segment during 2015-17.